Are you struggling to set yourself apart from the crowd in the accounting industry?

-This is no different for accounting firms, and this mindset can help you get leads while you sleep (think about potential customers awake at 3 am worrying about getting their accounts in order).
+This is no different for accounting firms; this mindset can help you get leads while you sleep (think about potential customers awake at 3 am worrying about getting their accounts in order).

 Example accounting website layout

-To make your website work it’s hardest for you, there are a few key areas we need to take into consideration.
+To make your website work it’s hardest for you, there are a few key areas need to be considered.